Airline-Airport Financial Relationships

 Hub Airports are major connection points where airlines consolidate traffic to feed regional and international destinations.
 Hub airports include:

-- Atlanta (ATL): 68 million enplanements, 70% Delta share (DOT Form 41, FY2025), the highest among U.S. large-hub airports.
-Delta's 70% share is the largest hub carrier concentration in the U.S. This concentration creates competitive risk for Atlanta (Delta route changes or capacity reductions affect airport significantly) but Delta's 70% share has remained within ±2% since 2019 (DOT Form 41, 2019–2025), providing traffic stability.
+- Atlanta (ATL): Approximately 48 million enplanements, 70% Delta share (DOT Form 41, FY2025), among the highest single-carrier concentrations at U.S. large-hub airports.
+This concentration creates competitive risk for Atlanta (Delta route changes or capacity reductions affect airport significantly) but Delta's share has remained within ±2% since 2019 (DOT Form 41, 2019–2025), providing traffic stability.

-- Dallas/Fort Worth (DFW): 62 million enplanements, 60%+ American share.
+- Dallas/Fort Worth (DFW): Approximately 38 million enplanements, 60%+ American share.
 American's primary hub; key for Latin American connectivity.

-- Denver (DEN): 82 million enplanements in 2025, 47.3% United share.
+- Denver (DEN): Approximately 38 million enplanements in 2025, 47.3% United share.
 United's primary mountain hub; serves as gateway to Western markets.

-Hub Carrier Leverage: Hub carriers exercise negotiating influence over their home airports, reflected in their 70-90% market shares (DWU analysis of 31 large-hub airports, FY2025).
+Hub Carrier Leverage: Hub carriers exercise negotiating influence over their home airports, reflected in their 70-90% market shares (based on analysis of DOT Form 41 data for 31 large-hub airports, FY2025).
 Delta can credibly threaten to reduce ATL capacity if not satisfied with fee levels or capital plans.
-Based on DWU's review of 31 large-hub AUAs (FY2025), this leverage translates into: (1) preferential fee rates vs. non-signatory carriers, (2) gate control and terminal configuration preferences, (3) approval power over capital projects through MII provisions, (4) exclusive partnerships for ground services and maintenance.4 Historical DOT data (2019–2024) show that major carrier capacity reductions of 10% would reduce airport revenue forecasts proportionally, potentially affecting bond covenant compliance.
+Based on review of 31 large-hub AUAs (FY2025), this leverage translates into: (1) preferential fee rates vs. non-signatory carriers, (2) gate control and terminal configuration preferences, (3) approval power over capital projects through MII provisions, (4) exclusive partnerships for ground services and maintenance.
+Major carrier capacity reductions would reduce airport revenue forecasts proportionally.
+At compensatory airports, this directly affects debt service coverage; at residual airports, the rate formula adjusts airline rates to maintain required coverage, shifting the risk to CPE escalation.

 Spoke Airports depend heavily on hub connections and hub carrier routes.
 Spoke airports have limited leverage and often offer fee incentives to attract hub carrier service.
 An airport dependent on a single hub carrier is highly vulnerable to that carrier's strategic decisions—a risk that rating agencies penalize in credit assessments.